-Australia can become a player in the billion-dollar global edible insect industry, producing nutritious, sustainable and ethical products to support global food security, according to a new roadmap developed by Australia’s national science agency, the CSIRO.
+Australia can become a player in the billion-dollar global edible insect industry, producing nutritious, sustainable and ethical products to support global food security.
+This is according to a new edible insects roadmap developed by the CSIRO.

-The roadmap lays out a comprehensive plan for the emerging industry, exploring the challenges, opportunities, cultural values, sustainability and health outcomes of the edible insect industry in Australia.
-Co-funded by CSIRO and the Australian Department of Foreign Affairs and Trade, the roadmap provides a framework within Australia for First Nations initiatives, start-ups, insect businesses, researchers, policy makers and community members interested in engaging with the edible insect industry.
+The roadmap lays out a comprehensive plan for the emerging industry.
+It explores the challenges, opportunities, cultural values, sustainability and health outcomes of the edible insect industry in Australia.
+Co-funded by CSIRO and the Australian Department of Foreign Affairs and Trade, the roadmap provides a framework within Australia for First Nations initiatives, start-ups, insect businesses, researchers, policymakers and community members interested in engaging with edible insects.

-Insects have high-value nutritional profiles, and are rich in protein, omega-3 fatty acids, iron, zinc, folic acid and vitamins B12, C and E.
+Edible insects have high-value nutritional profiles.
+They’re rich in protein, omega-3 fatty acids, iron, zinc, folic acid and vitamins B12, C and E.

-“They are also complementary to our existing diets, because they are healthy, environmentally-friendly and a rich source of alternative proteins,” Dr Ponce Reyes says.
+“They are also complementary to our existing diets,” Dr Ponce Reyes says.
+“Because they are healthy, environmentally-friendly and a rich source of alternative proteins.”

-More than 2100 insect species are currently eaten by two billion people from 130 countries, including 60 native insect species traditionally eaten by Indigenous Australians.
-Iconic Australian species include witjuti (also known as witchetty) grubs, bogong moths, honey pot ants and green tree ants.
-Many species have the potential to be sustainably harvested or grown in low-impact farms, to be turned into foods for humans and pets.
+Two billion people from 130 countries eat more than 2100 species of edible insects.
+This includes 60 native insect species traditionally eaten by Indigenous Australians.
+Iconic Australian species include witchetty grubs, Bogong moths, honey pot ants and green tree ants.
+Sustainable harvesting and low-impact farming are possible for many species.
+Once harvested, they can be turned into foods for humans or pets.

-Commercial insect farming is considered to have a low environmental footprint, requiring minimal feed, water, energy and land resources.
+Commercial insect farming has a low environmental footprint.
+Edible insects require minimal feed, water, energy and land resources.
 Edible insects also have the potential to provide future trade opportunities and could lead to valuable economic outcomes.

-The roadmap also points to challenges, including scalability and consumer response.
-However, with the global population set to reach 9.7 billion by 2050, in order to provide sustainable protein options, it’s clear that we need to explore alternative sources.
+However, the roadmap also points to challenges, including scalability and consumer response.
+But with the global population set to reach 9.7 billion by 2050, in order to provide sustainable protein options, it’s clear we need to explore alternative sources.